 What is a Profit and Loss (P&L) Statement?

+Simply put, a profit and loss statement shows whether a business is profitable or not.
 According to Investopedia, “a profit and loss statement is a financial statement that summarizes the revenues, costs and expenses incurred during a specific period of time, usually a fiscal quarter or year.”

 A profit and loss statement can go by many names such as a P&L, income statement, earnings statement, revenue statement, operating statement, statement of operations, and statement of financial performance.